No Tags Found!

 This thread got a little confusing because people misunderstood what you were saying.

-The employer is in his rights to send you a termination letter.
+The employer is within his rights to send you a termination letter.

-Personally i do not think anyone benefits in a labour court case.
-And in this case you are on a weak wicket.
+Personally, I do not think anyone benefits in a labor court case.
+In this case, you are on a weak wicket.

-The best way is to speak to HR and to the concerned manager you used to report to (hope you were on good terms with them), explaining to them the matter that lead you to extend your leave.
-You should definitely appologise for violation of rules and that you did not realise that you needed to do it in a different way (and that you will not repeat this in future).
+The best way is to speak to HR and the concerned manager you used to report to (hope you were on good terms with them), explaining to them the matter that led you to extend your leave.
+You should definitely apologize for the violation of rules and that you did not realize that you needed to do it in a different way (and that you will not repeat this in the future).

 If that does not work or if they are not willing to listen, then you should be looking for another job instead of wasting time running after what is gone.
-Its not easy to remain in an employment where the management wants you out.
+It's not easy to remain in employment where the management wants you out.

 Hope this helped you chart your path.